Probing the Phenomenology of Dark Matter from Decoupled Freeze-Out: Decoupled freeze-out mechanism

 In our model, the observed DM relic density can be produced through various thermal, non-thermal, and in-between phases, depending on the strength of the couplings in the Lagrangian described by Eq.~\eqref{eq:LagDS-ferm2}.
 These couplings essentially control the interaction strengths within the dark sector as well as between the dark sector and the SM, leading to different DM production phases~\cite{Chu:2011be,Hambye:2019dwd,Belanger:2020npe,Bharucha:2022lty} through portals.
 We focus on a scenario in which the hidden sector begins with a negligible initial abundance of particles and evolves as a decoupled dark sector.
 In this scenario, the interactions among the hidden sector particles -- the pseudoscalar~($a$), the scalar~($\phi$), and the DM particle~($\chi$) -- are sufficiently strong to establish thermal equilibrium within the sector, characterized by a shared dark temperature $\Tp$.
 However, the interactions between the hidden sector and SM particles are too feeble to equilibrate the two sectors, leading to a slow, out-of-equilibrium population of the hidden sector from SM scatterings and decays.

-This idea was introduced in the context of hidden photon models in Refs.~\cite{Chu:2011be,Hambye:2019dwd}, and the name given for the production mechanism was ``reannihilation''.
-In Ref.~\cite{Bharucha:2022lty}, the authors explored a derivative of the scenario which they called ``decoupled freeze-out (DFO)" in which the production of DM comes dominantly from the mediator rather than from the SM.
+This idea was introduced in the context of hidden photon models in Refs.~\cite{Chu:2011be,Hambye:2019dwd}, and the names given for the production mechanisms were either ``reannihilation'' or secluded freeze-out from a hidden sector at a different temperature, see also ~\cite{Feng:2008mu, Cheung:2010gj,Chu:2011be}.
+In the first mechanism the production of DM from the SM is important at the time of decoupling and leads to an important increase in the DM abundance.
+The second mechanism was further explored in Ref.~\cite{Bharucha:2022lty} for the case of the ALP mediator and was called ``decoupled freeze-out (DFO)", in this scenario the production of DM comes predominantly from the mediator rather than from the SM.
 In this work, we extend the DFO scenario with two mediators with their spins chosen such that the hidden sector annihilation is an $s$-wave process.
 This significantly boosts the detection prospects of such scenarios, as we will elaborate in Sec.~\ref{sec:constraints}.
 In the relic density evolution as well, there are some subtleties that we will discuss in this section.

 Thermalization within the dark sector occurs once the interaction rates among the hidden sector particles exceed the expansion rate of the universe,

 where $i,j,k,l$ denote hidden sector particles involved in the process.
 In principle, the equilibrium condition \eqref{gammaannihH} depends non-trivially on the magnitude of multiple couplings of the Lagrangian \eqref{eq:Lag}, including $\lambda_{\phi a}$, $\lambda_{\phi a}^\prime$, $\lambda_{\phi\phi}$, $\lambda_{aa}$, $g_{\phi\chi}$ and $g_{a\chi}$.
 However, as discussed in the previous section, we assume that the Yukawa couplings between the (pseudo-)scalar and the DM dominate, while self-interactions $\lambda_{\phi\phi}$, $\lambda_{aa}$ as well as the direct interaction between the scalar and pseudoscalar $\lambda_{\phi a}$, $\lambda_{\phi a}^\prime$ are negligibly small.
 For simplicity, we take mass degenerate $a$ and $\phi$ and also assume that the Yukawa couplings satisfy $g_{\phi\chi}\approx g_{a\chi}$ and $g_{af}\approx g_{\phi f}$, i.e.~the interaction strengths of the scalar and the pseudoscalar are comparable.
 Under these assumptions, and provided that $g_{\phi\chi}\approx g_{a\chi}$ are large enough to satisfy Eq.~\eqref{gammaannihH}, all hidden-sector particles remain in thermal equilibrium with each other and share a common temperature $\Tp$.